-Livestock owners and conservancies can also choose the and, importantly, the fraction of their land that will be fenced.
-Fences provide some security, for example, from predators, but also incur social costs, as they act as barriers to wildlife movement, including migrations.
+Livestock owners and conservancies can also choose the fraction of their land that will be fenced.
+Fences provide some security, for example, from predators, but also incur costs, as they act as barriers to wildlife movement, including migrations.
 Conservancies value biodiversity and wildlife as they contribute to their revenue from ecotourism.
 They use this revenue, as well as donations, to expand the land under wildlife conservancy protection and to provide payments to landowners supporting the conservancies.
 Finally, the government has a joint objective as it values both biodiversity and economic activity that improves the standards of living for its citizens.
-The government chooses various regulations, including taxes and subsidies, in order to accomplish this goal.
+The government chooses various regulations, including taxes and subsidies to accomplish this goal.
 Clearly, the objectives among these entities are not perfectly aligned.
 We study the underlying dynamic game in order to characterize the path for biodiversity resulting from this interplay between various incentives.
 Of particular interest for us is comparing outcomes in the case in which biodiversity is valued only to the extent that it provides ecosystem services (such as ecotourism), compared with a scenario where it has intrinsic values, regardless of whether it leads to monetary benefits.

-To complement the dynamic optimization formulation above, we suggest modeling local variation on smaller population, geographic, and time scales as well.
-This can help us understand which factors influenced observed real-world fencing patterns under historical incentive structures.
+To complement the dynamic optimization formulation above, we can model local variation on smaller population, geographic, and time scales as well to understand which factors influenced observed real-world fencing patterns under historical incentive structures.
 It can also be used for counterfactual modeling to predict outcomes of different policies by national or local governments.
 In the simplest case, one might consider the decision of farmers and livestock producers whether to join a conservancy or to fence their land.
 In addition to the influence of national government policy and NGO incentives, there may be local policies that impact land use decisions, such as taxation on fenced versus unfenced land in certain locales.
 Furthermore, landowners may adopt government programs, for example to allow government inspectors to quantify wildlife diversity on their land that could lower insurance rates for crop failures.
 When some landowners join wildlife diversity programs, this may induce neighbors and friends to do so as well through conformity or other form of social learning (Kendal, et al., 2018).
 This in turn may result in less fencing, depending on the details of the distribution and size of landholdings.
 However, if some producers join conservancies with passable fences, this may override social learning or government incentives, since crops and grass may be consumed or destroyed by either cattle or wildlife.

 Agent-based models are flexible enough to include these sorts of stochastic dynamics with specific geographic distributions of landholdings, fences, and cognitive mechanisms for social learning and adoption.
 To enable interpretable models and modeling results, it is essential to judiciously select a subset of important factors focused on answering a single question about a model system (Fogarty, et al., 2022).
 In complex social-economical systems this may feel wrong to domain specialists since there are so many subtleties.
 However, the sort of rigorous results that models can provide is a function of their simplicity, and a greater store of rigorous theory is built little by little, one model at a time (Smaldino, 2017).